Fanatrick/GMParty/README.md

 ## Known issues

 - Behavior of GPU particles deviates from their standard CPU counterparts in some areas
 - Distribution can be wrong depending on device/platform
 - Missing **clear()** methods for **GMPartyType** and **GMPartyWrapper**
 - Shader uniforms should be cached for performance
 - Particle component processing sequence is not guaranteed
 - In 3d, view matrix needs to be reapplied after **GMPartySolver** calls
+- Snapshots are currently bugged, making fbos volatile on device driver context updates (going full-screen and such)

 ## Credits